Jen Kiggans

 Jennifer Ann Kiggans (née Moore; born June 18, 1971) is an American politician, former United States Navy helicopter pilot, and geriatric nurse practitioner serving as the U.S. representative for Virginia's 2nd congressional district since 2023.
 A member of the Republican Party, she previously served in the Virginia Senate from 2020 to 2022.

-Kiggans defeated Democratic incumbent Elaine Luria in the 2022 election and was re-elected in 2024.
+Kiggans was first elected to the House in 2022, defeating Democratic incumbent Elaine Luria.
+She was re-elected in 2024.

 Early life and career

 Kiggans was born in Tampa, Florida, and graduated from high school in Orlando, Florida.
 As a high school student, she worked at Walt Disney World.
 She is an alumna of Boston University.
 In 1993 and 1994, she taught English in Japan through the JET Programme.
 She also lived in Japan as a Navy spouse for five years.

 Kiggans joined the United States Navy in 1993 and was a Navy pilot for ten years, flying H-46 and H-3 helicopters.

 After serving in the military, Kiggans attended nursing school at Old Dominion University and Vanderbilt University School of Nursing.
 She is an adult geriatric nurse practitioner at Eastern Virginia Medical School and in private practice.